-Shipment Inbound - No, however, a consumer may import up to 90L of liquor per year for personal use without a license (Tax Bulletin AB-275).
+Shipment Inbound - No, however, a consumer may import up to 90L of liquor per year for personal use without a license (Tax Bulletin AB-275).18

-Shipment intra-state - No, all distillers must sell to licensed permittees and farm distilleries can only sell to customers at the licensed premises (NY Alcoh Bev Ctrl L §61.2-c.(b)(iii)).
+Shipment intra-state - No, all distillers must sell to licensed permittees and farm distilleries can only sell to customers at the licensed premises (NY Alcoh Bev Ctrl L § 61.2-c.(b)(iii)).19

 COVID-19 Measures - NYSLA released guidance stating that licensees with off premises privileges may deliver alcoholic beverages to a customer using a common carrier.
 The container must be a closed container or the original, sealed container.
 The order must include a food item which is consistent with the food requirement of the license (e.g., a manufacturer without an on premises must include finger foods).
+These privileges expired on June 24, 2021.